Smilla's Sense of Snow (film): Plot

-In 1859, a meteorite streaks across the sky and crashes into the Gela Alta glacier in western Greenland, causing a massive explosion that kills an Inuit fisherman.
+In 1859, a meteorite streaks across the sky and crashes into the Gela Alta glacier in western Greenland, causing a massive explosion that kills an Inuk fisherman.

 In present-day Copenhagen, Smilla Jaspersen, a transplanted Greenlander, is studying ice crystals at a university lab.
 Although an Arctic ice specialist, Smilla has not completed her credentials and is unemployed, with a troubled past.
-When she returns to her apartment complex at the end of the day, she finds the body of six-year-old Isaiah Christiansen, a neighbor Inuit boy.
+When she returns to her apartment complex at the end of the day, she finds the body of six-year-old Isaiah Christiansen, a neighbor Inuk boy.
 He is lying in the snow by the edge of the building.
 The police say that he must have been playing and fallen from the roof.
 Smilla knew he was afraid of heights and, on the roof, sees that his footprints show he ran straight to the edge of the roof, as if threatened.

 At the morgue Smilla meets with Dr. Lagermann.
 She is surprised when he tells her that a prominent professor, Dr. Johannes Loyen, performed the autopsy on the boy, who was from a poor working-class family.
 When she consults with Loyen the next day, he declares the boy's death to be an accident.
 Unconvinced, Smilla files a complaint with the District Attorney.
 She goes to Lagermann's home seeking more information, and he says that he found a puncture wound on the boy's thigh, made by a biopsy needle after his death.
 He also says that Loyen was examining the boy every month.

 At the funeral, Smilla notices Dr. Andreas Tork, the CEO of Greenland Mining, offering money to Isaiah's mother, who rejects it angrily.
 Following her husband's accidental death in Greenland in mining, the company had offered her a pension.
 Detective Ravn from the District Attorney's office agrees to look into the case, but Smilla discovers he is involved with Tork.
 Smilla tracks down the company's former accountant, and gains access to a company report about activities in Greenland.
 A neighbor mechanic becomes involved and offers to help her.

 Detective Ravn threatens Smilla with jail for stealing Greenland Mining property.
 She agrees to suspend her investigation but, after learning from Isaiah's mother that her husband died from something in the mine's melt water, she continues.
 Smilla asks her father, Moritz Jaspersen, to help her in making sense of the Expedition Report; he agrees to look into it.